aniketsinha06/Image-Classification-using-CNN-and-Tensorflow-Deep-Learning/README.md

 # Image-Classification-using-CNN-and-Tensorflow-Deep-Learning
+### Description
-__Description : Classification of a given image into its class using Convolutional Neural Network and tensorflow - Deep Learning approach__
+Classification of a given image into its class using Convolutional Neural Network and tensorflow - Deep Learning approach

 ### Python libraries used :